killswitch-GUI/flask_appengine_redirector/lib/requests-2.3.0.dist-info/DESCRIPTION.rst

 - The change in v2.0.0 to mandate explicit proxy schemes has been reverted.
   Proxy schemes now default to ``http://``.
-- The ``CaseInsensitiveDict`` used for HTTP headers now behaves like a normal dictionary when references as string or viewed in the interpreter.
+- The ``CaseInsensitiveDict`` used for HTTP headers now behaves like a normal dictionary when references as string or viewd in the interpreter.

 **Bugfixes**